Value-Added Roster Verification

 Mark district calendars for important dates

 Learn who will link this year

-- Elementary and Middle School Tests: Grades 4-8 – English Language Arts and Mathematics; Grade 5 and 8 Science.
+- Elementary and Middle School Tests: Grades 4-8 – English Language Arts; Grades 5-8 – Mathematics; Grade 8 Science.

-- End-of-Course Tests for High School Credit: Algebra I, Geometry, Integrated Mathematics I and II, English Language Arts II, American History, American Government and Biology.
+- End-of-Course Tests for High School Credit: Algebra I, Geometry, Integrated Mathematics I and II, English Language Arts II, American Government and Biology.

 administrators - please take leadership roles

 - Superintendents – Leadership of traditional districts; joint vocational, career-technical and community schools; as well as educational service centers are to confirm their participation online.
 They will each receive an email message with a link to an authorization form.